stupidusername/GenEricOS/README.md

 follows:

- * Add a file called `SKIP_IMAGES` into the directories containing `EXPORT_*` files (currently stage2, stage3).
+ * Add a file called `SKIP_IMAGES` into the directories containing `EXPORT_*` files (currently stage3).
  * Add `SKIP` files to the stages you don't want to build.
-For example, if you're basing your image on the lite image you would add these to stages 3.
+For example, if you're basing your image on the lite image you would add these to stage 3.
  * Run `build.sh` to build all stages.
  * Add `SKIP` files to the earlier successfully built stages.
  * Modify the last stage.